 Xiaowen’s work has been widely shown internationally, including at the Fowler Museum (Los Angeles, USA), the USC Pacific Asia Museum (Los Angeles, USA), Lund Museum (Lund, Sweden), Berlin Art Week, ZKM | Center for Art and Media (Karlsruhe, Germany), Whitechapel Gallery (London, UK), Whitstable Biennale (Whitstable, UK), Central Academy of Fine Arts Museum (Beijing China), Chronus Art Center (Shanghai, China) and Art Basel Hong Kong.

-Brief Encounters on the Milky Way documents the encounters of an astronaut character walking on Essex Road in East London.
-Essex Road is a mixed community that witnesses rapid urban regenerations.
+Brief Encounters on the Milky Way documents the encounters of an astronaut character walking on Essex Road in North London.
+Essex Road is a mixed community that has witnessed rapid urban regenerations.
 This astronaut character, elaborately dressed and bizarrely choreographed, evokes a sense of foreignness and otherness.
 On the one hand, he/she undoubtedly disturbs several random passengers on the street, in an almost hilarious way; yet, on the other hand, various people find the ‘astronaut’ amusing and approachable, especially children and young adults.
 Switching between walking down the street and standing behind a large window front, the ‘astronaut’ appears to be a test of tolerance and openness towards something unusual, unfamiliar, and unexpected.